-- Pharmacovigilance and major tasks (signal detection, Post uthorisation Safety Studies, CIOMS IX on effectiveness indicators)
+- Pharmacovigilance and major tasks (signal detection, Post authorisation Safety Studies, CIOMS IX on effectiveness indicators)

 - Special groups of drugs or treatments (vaccines, biosimilars, traditional medicines)

-- Steps forward to transparency and openness (access to databases, communication in pharmacovigilance, interaction with media)
+- Steps toward transparency and openness (access to databases, communication in pharmacovigilance, interaction with media)

 ISoP by this will continue its partnership with other Latin American countries established at the 2008 Annual Meeting in Buenos Aires, at the ISoP 2012 in Cancun, the IX Encontro Internacional de Farmacovigilancia das Americas in 2012 in Brasilia, and the training course of the ISoP Latin America chapter in October 2014 as well.